thein3rovert/SecureDoc/README.md

-## Entity Listener for Spring Boot
-[Entity: Auditable -> exception: ApiException -> domain: RequestContext]
-## Todo for application
+## SecureDoc Full Stack Application
+> Note: THIS README is still under going documentation and is not ready yet but will be updated as and when it is ready.
+> However, it is still useful but you can always use it as a guild to understand the application adnwhat was done.
-Need to audit everything we do for the application

-Create an auditable (abstract) class this class can be extended to create an entity listener for any entity.
+Need to audit everything we do for the application Create an auditable (abstract) class this class can be extended to create an entity listener for any entity.
 Auditable --> all entities will inherit from this class. so when every we try to save an entity in the database all of the logic inside of the auditable